django-files/web-extension/README.md

 ### Chrome

--   After uploading a file or creating a short url, the url is not always copied to the clipboard.
+*   After uploading a file or creating a short url, the url is not always copied to the clipboard.

-### FireFox
+### Firefox

--   Notifications are not showing up after you upload a file or create a short url.
+*   Notifications are not showing up after you upload a file or create a short url.
--   A green dot appears on popup icon on page loads that says `Permission needed` on mouseover.
+*   A green dot appears on popup icon on page loads that says `Permission needed` on mouseover.